 Well, to quote Barker, “What does the number of copies have to do with authenticity?
 If a million copies of [my] book [Godless] are printed, does that make it any more truthful?”

 Indeed, if you were to write a book of fiction and thousands of years from now archaeologists dig up more copies of your work than any other, should your book be viewed as fact?
 If thousands of years from now more ancient copies of Harry Potter have been discovered than The Hunger Games, should the former be regarded as more true than the latter?
 If we take the New Testament most seriously because we have the most copies, should we then take second-place Iliad — with all its Greek gods and monsters — second-most seriously?
 Why should the work with the most copies be the only one taken seriously, if volume matters to validity?
+If the Iliad had the most copies in the world of any book before the New Testament came along, was the Greek religion then the one true religion?
 If one day man has somehow found more copies of Homer’s work than the New Testament, should that be viewed as more truthful?

 Everyone understands that the number of copies don’t matter if the originals are full of falsities, when it comes to other religions anyway.
 “There are currently hundreds of millions of copies of the Koran in existence, in many forms and scores of translations,” Barker writes.
 “Does the sheer number of copies make it more reliable than, say, a single inscription on an Egyptian sarcophagus?”

 A higher number of copies simply does not make the originals more likely to be nonfiction.